The making of America’s other Women’s World Cup team: The Philippines

 So she called Impelido, as players always do.
 He asked her a series of questions.

 She got the passport just in time to make Stajcic’s roster for the Asian Cup.
 She’d never set foot outside North America before, but she jumped straight into the starting lineup, alongside Missouri-born captain Hali Long at center back.
-They needed to reach the semifinals to punch a World Cup ticket.
-They beat Thailand, a longtime nemesis, in their opener to earn a favorable quarterfinal draw.
+The team needed to reach the semifinals to punch a World Cup ticket.
+It beat Thailand, a longtime nemesis, in its opener to earn a favorable quarterfinal draw.

-There, with a maiden World Cup on the line, and with a starting 11 entirely born in the USA, they topped Chinese Taipei on penalties.
+There, with a maiden World Cup on the line, and with a starting 11 entirely born in the USA, it topped Chinese Taipei on penalties.

 It was a "whirl of emotions,” Harrison says, and it not only propelled them to New Zealand this summer; it brought them closer to their families’ heritage than ever before.